Mega Menu

 Here is an overview of some of the actions that we've taken to support you during this time.

 Lobbying the University to use 'Palestine'.
-Your officers have listened to calls from Palestinian students to use the term 'Palestine' over 'Gaza' or 'the middle east'.
+Your officers have listened to calls from Palestinian students to use the term 'Palestine' over 'Gaza' or 'the Middle East'.
 Saranya, your Equality, Liberation and Access Officer, met with the Vice Chancellor and other senior colleagues to discuss the issue and represent student voice.

 Ensuring exceptional circumstances are granted to those affected by the conflict.
 Saranya, your Equality, Liberation and Access Officer, has been in touch with the EC team who have made assurances around this as long as students can provide proof of impact.